 1. Dorset and the Jurassic Coast

 If you’re wondering why the Jurassic Coast has such a moniker, it goes back to the time period from which the landscape in the area was formed.
 That’s right, it’s the same era as the dinosaurs.
 In reality, you will see some of the most breathtaking landscapes here that will leave you pining for more.
 If you’re lucky, you’ll also get a first-hand glimpse of some of the fossils for which the area has become famous.
 The World Heritage site starts at Orcombe Point in Devon and then stretches for more than 90 miles to Swanage, Dorset.
 The area encompasses Purbeck, Weymouth & Portland, West Dorset, and East Devon.
 Start your journey in Exmouth, on the River Exe.
 Stop at seaside towns like Sidmouth and Seaton, where you can enjoy a stay at one of the many fine establishments before continuing to the white cliffs at Beer.
-Dorset is also home to the lovely seaside towns such as Bournemouth, Poole, and Weymouth, and home to possibly the best beach the UK has to offer, Sandbanks beach.
+Dorset is also home to lovely seaside towns such as Bournemouth, Poole, and Weymouth, and home to possibly the best beach the UK has to offer, Sandbanks Beach.

 2. Lake District

 Some people call this region The Lakes.
 Others call it Lakeland.
 Whatever you refer to it as there’s no doubt you’ll love every second of your stay in this picturesque and historic area.
 As you may have already guessed from the name, it’s all about getting out and about enjoying the outdoors.
-Located in Cumbria, in northwest England, you can experience both the region’s highest mountain and deepest lake all in the same day by visiting the summit at Scafell Pike and then taking in the lakeside views at Wastwater.
+Located in Cumbria, in northwest England, you can experience both the region’s highest mountain and deepest lake all on the same day by visiting the summit at Scafell Pike and then taking in the lakeside views at Wastwater.
 While you’re at it, check out all the villages of Bowness-On-Windermere, Ambleside, and Keswick have to offer.
 From markets to art and literary hotspots, there is plenty to do and see.
 You can even stay in one of the many historic inns if you so choose, as there is plenty to do in the area, and nothing beats stopping off at one of the local traditional pubs for a drink and a meal by the fire after a long day walking in the fresh air.
-The lake district is huge, the area covers over 900 square miles so choosing what areas to stay in and visit can be tricky, especially if you are a first-time visitor, but my favorite areas are around Lake Windermere and the village of Keswick.
+The lake district is huge, the area covers over 900 square miles so choosing what areas to stay in and visit can be tricky, especially if you are a first-time visitor, but my favourite areas are around Lake Windermere and the village of Keswick.

 3. Peak District